Your hierarchy of needs

-Essentially, you start from your most basic needs (at the bottom of the hierarchy) and work up.
-Only when you have satisfied your biological needs can you think about your safety.
+In Maslow’s hierarchy, once you’ve satisfied your biological needs, yu can start thinking about your safety.
 And not until you feel safe enough, do you start wanting friends and family.
 Then you look for the respect of others, and finally, personal development.

 It’s a kind of life plan; how you get from nowhere to somewhere